K9TX/FULLBANKSYSTEM/README.md

 - 401 after some time

   - Refresh token flow is built-in; if it fails, log out and log in again

-- mysqlclient install issues (Windows)
-  - Install MySQL and its C headers; or use wheels from Christoph Gohlke; or switch to SQLite for local dev